NegativeMjark/lexical-binary/README.md

 with the meaning of the bits inverted.
 This means that negative numbers with bigger magnitudes sort before negative numbers with smaller magnitudes.

-Postive numbers are encoded as an integer, an exponent and a continued fraction.
+Postive numbers are encoded as an integer, and an optional continued fraction.

     a_0 + 2^-n_1 * (1 / a_1 + (1 / a_2 ...